-Following this memo are two items for the Subcommittee's review, including:
+Following this memo are three items for the Board's review:

 - 1. Mercer's presentation, which includes an evaluation of the risks, returns, fees, and style characteristics of each of the three options; and - 2.
+Corresponding updates to the Investment Policy Statement for each alternative. - 3.
 Staff's memo, which shares the review and results of the active manager replacement search.